 units, and members of the retired professional staff whose

-responsibilities included classroom teaching or internship
+responsibilities included teaching, internship supervision, or

 (3) Active Members.
 All retired faculty, as